chenxiguo0/Evolution-of-Online-Science-and-Technology-Communities/EDA_DOCUMENT.md

 ---

-## RQ2.
-Which AI-related subreddits demonstrate the strongest user engagement and retention over time?
+## Business Question 2.
+Which technology-related subreddits demonstrate the strongest user engagement and retention over time?
 **Method:** For selected subreddits, we compute the ratio of returning (previously active) users to all monthly active users, visualized via a heatmap ([rq2_engagement.csv](data/plots/rq2_engagement.csv)).

 **Visualization:**